 What Is Braille?

-Braille is a series of raised dots that can be read with the fingers by people who are blind or whose eyesight is not sufficient for reading printed material.
+Braille is a system of raised dots that can be read with the fingers by people who are blind or who have low vision.
 Teachers, parents, and others who are not visually impaired ordinarily read braille with their eyes.
 Braille is not a language.
-Rather, it is a code by which languages such as English or Spanish may be written and read.
+Rather, it is a code by which many languages—such as English, Spanish, Arabic, Chinese, and dozens of others—may be written and read.
+Braille is used by thousands of people all over the world in their native languages, and provides a means of literacy for all.

 What Does Braille Look Like?